Tips for Dealing DMV Title Transfers

 This can be even more stressful when coupled with the loss of a loved one.
 We frequently receive questions on transferring title to vehicles that are part of an estate, including:

 In August 2011, the Department of Motor Vehicles changed its procedures.
 Previously a form called an Affidavit of Inheritance was required to transfer title to a vehicle.
-Under the current procedure, you will need the original title, along with with DMV Form 400, and the appropriate fee.
+Under the current procedure, you will need the original title, along with DMV Form 400, and the appropriate fee.

-- SOLE OWNERSHIP: If Decedent’s name is the only one of the title, then he/she was the sole owner of the vehicle.
+- SOLE OWNERSHIP: If Decedent’s name is the only one of the titles, then he/she was the sole owner of the vehicle.
 It does not matter who drove the vehicle or who paid taxes on the vehicle.
-This means that the vehicle will pass through the Estate, see (b) below to determine value of the estate.
+This means that the vehicle will pass through the Estate, see (b) below to determine the value of the estate.